Job | Posted 6 months ago

 Specific Duties and Responsibilities

-- Interacts and communicates with various individuals such as immediate supervisor, co-workers, and school personnel.
+- Interacts and communicates with various groups and individuals, such as the immediate supervisor, co-workers, District administrators and staff, students, contractors, utility company personnel, sales representatives, etc.

 - Complies with all federal laws, state statutes, Board policies, administrative rules, and directives.